 The more your dog walks on rough terrain, the harder the skin gets.
 However, if you only walk your dog on grass, the skin will stay soft.

 3. Four feet

-A dogs front two paws are called forefeet whereas the back two feet are called hind feet.
+A dog’s front two paws are forefeet, whereas the back two feet are called hind feet.

 4. Thumbs up

 Dewclaws are remnants of thumbs.
-Most dogs have them on their front feet, but some dogs also have them on their back feet as well.
+Most dogs have them on their front feet, but some dogs also have them on their back feet.

 5. Nailed it!

 Each toe ends with a claw.
-These claws or nails grow out of the bone and share its blood supply.
-Which is why trimming a dog’s nails has to be done with care!
+These claws or nails grow out of the bone and share their blood supply.
+This is why trimming a dog’s nails has to be done with care!

 6. Tippy toes